spmvg/AdministraCLI/README.md

 # AdministraCLI

-Minimal transaction-matching and invoicing tool for small businesses.
+Minimal administration tool for small businesses.
 All data lives in a single local Excel file — no server, no database.

 ![Balance sheet and P&L](examples/example_report.png)